Keswick, Cumbria: Buses

+Roads

 Keswick is on the A66 road linking Workington and Penrith, as well as the A591, linking the town to Windermere, Kendal and Carlisle (via the A595).

-There are no rail links to Keswick; the line built in the 1860s for the Cockermouth, Keswick and Penrith Railway closed in 1972.
-(Note: From 1923 to 1948 the line was part of the London, Midland and Scottish Railway; from 1948 until its closure it was part of British Railways.)
-Since the 1990s a plan to rebuild it has been under discussion.
-Some 90 per cent of the earthworks of the railway still exist, but according to 2000 estimates, a reopening would cost £25 million.

-From the town's bus station, Stagecoach operate bus services to Workington, Cockermouth and Penrith, Grasmere, Ambleside, Windermere railway station, Kendal and Lancaster, Seatoller, Buttermere and Whinlatter visitor centre (Note: And service 77C to Cockermouth via Seatoller and Buttermere once an evening) and open top bus to Seatoller; and services to Carlisle, Pooley Bridge and Penrith.

 The flow of traffic from Penrith to Cockermouth and beyond was eased after the A66 was diverted to a new bypass in 1974, a development that caused controversy because of a prominent new viaduct carrying the road across the Greta Gorge to the north of the town.

-The majority of visitors arrive by car and are catered for by three town centre car parks, another large one next to the Theatre by the Lake, and smaller ones elsewhere in the town.
+The majority of visitors arrive by car and are catered for by three town centre car parks, another large one next to the Theatre by the Lake and smaller ones elsewhere in the town.